slviajero/tinybasic/MANUAL.md

 ### Error Message capability

 Error messages are stored in Arduino program memory.
-For systems with low program memory undefining the #HASERRORMSG flag removes explicit error messages.
+For systems with low program memory un-defining the #HASERRORMSG flag removes explicit error messages.

 ### Terminal emulation and VT52 capability on display systems